 Link monorepo’s frontend and backend together

 Hurray, we are all set.
-Feel free to explore more useful Nx plugins here.
+Feel free to explore more useful Nx plugins on the Nx website to discover how the monorepo Nx approach may help you improve your development workflow and make your coding experience more efficient.

 Try modern dev experience with Nx monorepo build

 With Nx, building a monorepo and a full-stack application using common libraries and modern technologies has become easy.
-As you can see, Nx tools can help us create a solid monorepo and host both frontend and backend apps in our location.
+As you can see, Nx tools can help us create a solid monorepo and host both front and back-end apps in our location.
 This unveils new possibilities in large project development, maintenance, and management.

 We hope this monorepo build tutorial will be useful for your large projects to offer a modern dev experience and will save time for engineering and space on your repositories.